 A great deal of time and effort on the part of the staff is devoted to developing an individual program for each student.
-It is also essential that students and parents put sufficient time and thought into the process of selecting appropriate courses to assure a satisfactory program.
+It is also essential that students and parents put sufficient time and thought into the process of selecting appropriate courses to assure a satisfactory educational program.
 Attention to course prerequisites and requirements is important.
 There are few legitimate reasons for making program changes during the school year.
 Any program elected should be started with the idea of completion in mind; trying a class for a while and then dropping it is not allowed.
 Once a student has selected a schedule, class changes are not permitted unless it is a teacher recommended change.
 As always, students with concerns regarding their academic program should speak to their teacher and school counselor.

 After the first marking period of a course, any approved changes will result in a grade of "W" (withdrawn) to appear on the student transcript: this includes a change in the level of a course.
-If the student has a failing average in the course, a "WF" will appear on the student transcript.
+If the student is failing the course, a grade of "WF" will appear on the student transcript; a "WF" grade always carries a point value of 0.